-The goal of the present study is threefoldfold:
+The goal of the present study is twofold:

-- to modify the Comprehensive Inversion approach to include a multi-satellite alignment and to account for differences of the magnetic vector observed by the lower satellite pair Swarm A and B for improved lithospheric field recovery; - to optimise the analysis chain to be able to "quickly" respond to question related to magnetic field mission performance; - to investigate the impact of various failure and imperfection cases on mission performance.
+- to modify the Comprehensive Inversion approach to include a multi-satellite alignment and to account for differences of the magnetic vector observed by the lower satellite pair Swarm A and B for improved lithospheric field recovery; - to investigate the impact of various failure and imperfection cases on mission performance.

 As a result of the first part of the study it was possible to significantly improve the results obtained during Phase A of the mission, in the so-called E2E mission performance study [Olsen et al., 2004], especially concerning recovery of the high-degree crustal field.
-In addition, optimisation of the processing chain resulted in a significant speed-up, allowing for a full mission simulation (data generation and field recovery) within only a couple of days (provided sufficient computer resources are available).
-Under the idealistic assumption of perfectly aligned vector data, and including data at altitudes lower than 300 km, the approach developed during Phase A allows for recovery of the lithospheric field up to spherical harmonic degree n = 133.
+Under the idealistic assumption of perfectly aligned vector data, and including data at altitudes lower than 300 km, the approach developed during Phase A allows for recovery of the the lithospheric field up to spherical harmonic degree n = 133.
 In the present study we could improve this to a recovery at least up to n = 150, even with data that are not properly aligned.
 When restricted to altitudes above 300 km, field recovery up to n = 140 or so is possible.